openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

 .. image:: ../../../../../utils/images/voc_example.png
   :width: 600

-The dataset contains a set of RGB images with 20 semantic labels such as aeroplane, bicycle, bird, car, person, etc. The images are stored in the following format:
+The dataset contains a set of RGB images with 20 semantic labels such as airplane, bicycle, bird, car, person, etc. The images are stored in the following format:

 .. code-block::